AyoubZarou/NLPForHtmlPages/README.md

 # The different components on the script

-The file is a two functions based script :
+The project is two scripts based :
 ## `get_body`
  ```python
 def get_body(html) :